-Today, I requested my first ever (and hopefully last) Steam refund.
-I’ve bought hundreds of games on Steam – some good, some not so good – but have never felt the inclination to toss in the towel within 2-hours of gameplay.
-For context, I was able to overlook everything wrong with The Division at launch and actually played the darn thing – if you could survive that, you can survive almost anything.
+I requested my first, and hopefully last, Steam refund today.
+I’ve bought hundreds of games on Steam – some good, some not so good – but have never felt inclined to toss in the towel within two hours of gameplay.
+For context, I overlooked everything wrong with The Division at launch and had fun playing it – if you can survive that, you can survive almost anything.

-I was given a £20 gift card for Steam for Christmas and immediately picked up Fallout 4 VR in the Steam Sale for £19.99.
-I’d put about 40 hours into Fallout 4 but hadn’t got anywhere near the end and had hoped that Fallout 4 VR would encourage me to re-explore Bethesda’s incredible wasteland.
+I picked up Fallout 4 VR in the Steam Christmas Sale for the reasonable price of £19.99.
+I’d put about 40 hours into Fallout 4, but had got nowhere near the end and had hoped that Fallout 4 VR would encourage me to re-explore Bethesda’s incredible wasteland.

-After installing and putting my headset on, it was apparent that something was wrong.
-I have never felt motion sickness in a VR game before but after just a few minutes, I needed to take a break.
+After installing and putting my VR headset on, it was clear that something was wrong.
+I felt nauseous.
+I have never felt motion sickness in a VR game before, but after just a few minutes, I needed to take a break.
 I hadn’t even spoken to the vault salesman at the front door.

 I started tinkering with settings.
-I played with the movement speed, the vignette, the turning style and speed, everything that the game would let me adjust to try to alleviate the problem.
-I rebooted, pointed a fan right at my face, slipped my headset back on, spoke with the salesman then…had to stop again.
+I played with the movement speed, the vignette, the turning style and speed – everything that the game would let me adjust.
+I rebooted, pointed a fan right at my face, slipped my headset back on, finally spoke with the salesman, then had to stop again.
 It was too much.

-I decided to persevere and try to get over it.
-I knew that if I could, I’d be playing Fallout VR relentlessly for most of 2019 and wouldn’t regret a thing.
+I persevered and tried to get over it.
+I knew that if I could, I’d be playing Fallout VR relentlessly for most of 2019, and wouldn’t regret a thing.

-News of nuclear bombs dropping came, I ran to the vault with my family (God knows how I survived this in real life) and went through the sequence that kickstarts the story but had to stop.
-I tried an optimisation mod, then jumped back in.
-After being let loose on the vault, I killed some Radroaches, managed to find my way to the entrance, hopped on the lift, rode to the top and the wasteland opened up before me.
+News of nuclear bombs dropping came, I ran to the vault with my family (which was torture) and went through the sequence that kick starts the story.
+Then, I had to stop.
+I tried a final optimisation mod, then jumped back in.
+After being let loose on the vault, I killed some Radroaches, found my way to the entrance, hopped on the lift, rode to the top, and the wasteland opened up before me.

 This moment was just as awe-inspiring as I had hoped it would be.
 Unfortunately, I’d had enough.

-All in all, I’d sunk over 6 hours of experimentation and forum-hunting into my time with Fallout 4 VR.
+All in all, I’d sunk over six hours of experimentation and forum-hunting into Fallout 4 VR.
 I had 107 minutes of actual game time.
 I was done.

-My problem with Fallout wasn’t the poorly layered textures (dirt hovering a foot away from the walls they’re supposed to be covering, anyone?).
-It wasn’t that I had to install Open VR Advance Settings to make myself a reasonable height (though bring 8-foot-tall then 4-foot-tall was an experience).
-It wasn’t even that the gun aiming was off just enough to be annoying.
-It was the motion sickness brought on by a very minor but equally significant jutter.
+I could deal with the poorly layered textures; dirt hovering in mid-air a foot away from walls wasn’t a deal-breaker.
+Installing Open VR Advance Settings to make myself a reasonable height was fine – I even got to experience being a 10-foot-tall monster.
+The ever-so-slightly inaccurate aiming was tolerable, too.
+It was the motion sickness brought on by a minor but significant frame drops..

-I’ve written about my PC before; it’s pretty decent.
-I have an i7 4770K with 16GB RAM and a 1080 TI.
-It should be able to handle Fallout 4 VR on higher settings, though I’d have accepted low settings just to have experienced it.
+I’ve written about my PC before; it’s decent.
+I have an i7 4770K with 16GB RAM and a 1080 Ti graphics card.
+It should be able to handle Fallout 4 VR at decent settings, though I’d have accepted low settings just to have experienced it.
 Instead, it was a mess.
-It was time to throw in the towel.
+I threw in the towel.

-To be fair to Steam, I put the request in for the refund and within 10 minutes the balance had been refunded.
-I decided to take a risk and try Skyrim VR, a game that is older but has successfully been ported to PSVR so should have been better optimised than Fallout.
-Despite having owned Skyrim on the Xbox 360 and PC, the mammoth amount of content has always intimidated me too much to actually start it.
-In VR, that would be time more than well-spent.
+To be fair to Steam, I put the request in for the refund and within 10 minutes they had refunded the balance.
+I took a risk and picked up Skyrim VR, an older game that has been successfully ported to PSVR.
+Despite having owned Skyrim on the Xbox 360 and PC, the mammoth amount of content has always intimidated me too much to start it.
+In VR, that would be time well spent.

 The story has a happy ending.
 I’m loving Skyrim VR.
-I’m about 98 minutes in, I have everything dialled up and I’m running 40+ enhancement mods.
-Skyrim VR is significantly smoother than Fallout 4 VR and I’m excited to explore the world and discover the story.
+I’m about 98 minutes in, I have everything dialled up and I’m running 50+ mods.
+Skyrim VR is significantly smoother than Fallout 4 VR, and I’m excited to explore the world and experience the story.

 It is a shame that Bethesda didn’t spend more time optimising Fallout 4 VR.
 They should have ensured that it could run decently even on a low-to-mid-range VR gaming PC.
 Instead, they released something buggy and broken, then left it to the community to fix it.